 I prefer to make this curry really hot ‘n spicy because it develops layers of flavours and creates an amazing contrast between the creamy coconut, spicy chilli and twist of lemon.
 But of course, not everyone likes spice and it can also be made mild.

-Serve this curry with rice or quinoa on the side.
-Hope you enjoy!
+Serve this curry with rice or quinoa on the side and enjoy!

 Vegan Coconut Curry RecipeCourse: VeganismCuisine: Curry